AHMUMAL/mmu_badasemi/README.md

 **_`Video resolution🎬`_**
 - ♡ 3840x2160 4K UHD ♡: High resolution. required high device spec.
-- 2560x1440 2K QHD: mostly used for gaming videos.
+- 2560x1440 2K QHD: Mostly used for gaming videos.
-- 1920x1080 FHD: general resolution. but recently, trend is to use 4K.
+- 1920x1080 FHD: General resolution. but recently, trend is to use 4K.

 **_`Shorts resolution📱`_**
 - ☆1080x1920☆: Close to cell phone resolution. mostly use.
-- 2160x3840: mostly used for Fan Camera.
+- 2160x3840: Mostly used for Fan Camera.

 **_`FPS🎞`_**
-- 24: movie
+- 24: Movie
-- 30: generally used.
+- 30: Generally used.
-- ♥60♥: recommended. high quality, but more capacity.
+- ♥60♥: Recommended. high quality, but more capacity.
-- 120: premature.
-Best quality, but unsupported on Platform
+- 120: Premature.
+Best quality, but unsupported on Some platforms (Youtube,Instagram, etc..).

 **_`Color Space🖼`_**